Azure/CARML-Learn/docs/wiki/Lab 9 - Interoperability.md

 # Step 1 - Create a new branch

+First, navigate back to your local CARML fork.

 To not interfere with your current setup, you should make sure to perform this lab in a dedicated branch.

 You can achieve this in two ways: